Cross Racing Championship 2005: Vehicles

 Also, there are many mods mainly from Eastern Europe that add more vehicles to the game.

 An important aspect of the game is tuning.
 If the player starts with vehicles from the series without changes, he can improve them by unlocking parts during the game and significantly increasing the overall performance.
 Adjustments can be made to the engine, transmission, brake, suspension, differential and all-wheel drive for vehicles that are They are actually only delivered with front-wheel drive, as well as in the body.
-You can also choose from a range of different paint finishes.
-The player must also choose the most suitable tire compound: he can choose from a total of six sets for different surfaces.
-The wrong choice of tires can make driving extremely difficult or even impossible.
+The player can also choose from a range of different paint finishes.
+The player must also choose the most suitable tire compound from a total of six sets for different surfaces.
+The wrong choice of tires can make driving difficult or impossible.

 Tracks

-The game has a total of six different locations.
+The game has six different locations.
 Depending on the race, these are staked differently with railings to form a route.
 So the player often drives in the same place during his career, but always on slightly different routes.
 All locations are imaginative, but each contains elements typical of the country in which they are supposed to be located.

 Races in United Kingdom take place on public but closed roads and dirt roads through a forest.
 There is an autumnal atmosphere.
-France offers summer races on Serpentine and short gravel roads.
-In races United States take place on the beach, clearly reminiscent of the California s atmosphere.
+France offers summer races on serpentine and short gravel roads.
+In races United States take place on the beach, clearly reminiscent of the California's atmosphere.
 Winter runs through snowy forests and frozen lakes offer Finland.
 In Germany distance races are run on a comprehensive course, which is based on Nürburgring and Hockenheimring.
-Typical races Rallycross, on the other hand, take place on a route consisting of Concrete, Mud and Earth in Hungary.
+Typical races Rallycross, on the other hand, take place on a route consisting of concrete, mud and earth in Hungary.

 Extra

-The player may copy your own music as MP3 files in the game folder.
+The player may copy their own music as MP3 files in the game folder.
 These can be selected and played in-game.
 This is also possible during a race or while driving.
 A demo version limited to two races was included on many compilation CDs in Europe.